TerrorBite/textgame/docs/Tables.md

 ### Columns

+- `id`: ID number for this account (unique, non-null unsigned integer).
+Currently unused, but will be foreign key for future character-account mapping table. (sqlite: alias to rowid)
 - `username`: Username of this account.
 - `password`: Password hash, stored in hexadecimal.
 - `salt`: Salt used in password hash, stored in hexadecimal.